 Let me know in the comments if you try them!

-make recipe as is or follow the simpler version below
+For a few.
+Make recipe as is or follow the simpler version below

-increase chicken and sauce ingredients by about 1.5 for every two people.
+For a crowd.
+Increase chicken and sauce ingredients by about 1.5 for every two people.

 Use Trader Joe's Soyaki Sauce (along with the peanut butter and cornstarch) as a substitute for most of the sauce ingredients listed before the chicken.
 The flavors aren't as layered but it takes up a lot less room in your fridge, saves time and money!